 - Inherited heart rhythms and cardiac disorders affect an estimated 7,000 British Columbians.

 - Less than one in 10 people are estimated to survive a cardiac arrest that happens outside of a hospital.

-Help patients like George on their journey to recovery.
+Donate now to help patients like George on their journey to recovery.